-Medication is successful in controlling seizures in about two-thirds of patients with temporal lobe epilepsy.
+Medication is successful in controlling seizures in about two-thirds of people with temporal lobe epilepsy.
 For the other third, surgery helps about 70% become seizure-free.

 When should I see a doctor?

-If you have already been diagnosed with temporal lobe seizures, call your doctor if:
+If you’ve had a seizure or think you might’ve had a seizure, you should see your healthcare provider.
+If you have already been diagnosed with temporal lobe seizures, call your healthcare provider or seizure specialist if:

 - You experience new symptoms.

 - You develop a blistering skin rash or other new side effects.

 - Your recovery after your seizure is slower than usual or not complete.